colinhacks/zod/README.md

 #### Breaking changes in v3

 - Transformer syntax.
 Previously transformers required an input, an output schema, and a function to tranform between them.
 You created transformers like `z.transform(A, B, func)`, where `A` and `B` are Zod schemas.
 This is no longer the case.

-  In v3 transformations don't require an "output" schema.
-You can simply do things like `z.string().transform(val => val.length)`.
+Accordingly:

+  ⚠️ The old syntax (`z.transformer(A, B, func)`) is no longer available.
+  ⚠️ The convenience method `A.transform(B, func)` is no longer available.

+  Instead, you apply transformations by simply using the `.transform()` method that exists on all Zod schema.
+For example: `z.string().transform(val => val.length)`.

   Importantly, transformations are now _interleaved_ with refinements.
 So you can build chains of refinement + transformation logic that are executed in sequence: